wp-plugins/mixcloud-embed/readme.txt

 `[mixcloud profile="true"]http://www.mixcloud.com/BJT/[/mixcloud]`

 == Screenshots ==
 1. Mixcloud player on a post

 == Changelog ==

+= 1.3.1 =
+* The cloudcast profile was trasformed in a widget for a widget bar

 = 1.3 =
 * View a cloudcast profile information